FOSDEM/website/content/interviews/2016-leah-woods.markdown

 ---
 year: 2016
-speaker: francis_rowe
+speaker: leah_woods
 event: libreboot
 ---

 Q: Could you briefly introduce yourself?

-My name is Francis Rowe, I'm a Free Software developer and activist.
+My name is Leah Woods, I'm a Free Software developer and activist.
 I founded the [libreboot](http://libreboot.org/) project 3 years ago, and have been working on it ever since.
 Libreboot is a free/libre BIOS replacement.

 Q: What will your talk be about, exactly?
 Why this topic?